drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 A table of capacitances for these pins is found on page 5.
 Without going into the details of how CCDs are constructed [(see here](https://www.chronix.co.jp/chronixjp/material/pdf/chronix/CCD-Image-Sensor-English.pdf)), we can infer that the large capacitance of the SH and ICG pins are consistent with these playing an important role in harvesting charge in the device.
 Four clock cycles per pixel readout further indicates a 4 cycle type CCD register.

-We discuss how to drive the gates, and in particular shift gate [here](#gate-driver-and-analog-signal-integrity).
+We discuss how to drive the gates, and in particular the shift gate [here](#gate-driver-and-analog-signal-integrity).
 The present discussion focuses on the analog signal conditioning part of the design.

 <p align="center">
 <img src="Images/TCD1304_gatecapacitance.jpg" alt="TCD1304 internal diagram" width="80%">